SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/01_implementation_plans/_index.md

 ### 7.1.
 ZFS Dataset Structure and Configuration

 This plan incorporates detailed requirements for ZFS dataset configuration, focusing on performance, data integrity, and NVMe optimization for the `quickOS` and `fastData` pools.
+For a comprehensive overview of the entire storage architecture, please refer to the **[Phoenix Hypervisor Storage Architecture Guide](../00_guides/14_storage_architecture_guide.md)**.

 #### 7.1.1.
 Proposed ZFS Dataset Structure